United States Transportation Command: History

 USTRANSCOM appeared, at first glance, to be the long sought-after remedy for DOD's fragmented and often criticized transportation system.
 Its establishment gave the United States, for the first time, a four-star, unified combatant commander to serve as single-point-of-contact for Defense Transportation System (DTS) customers and to act as advocate for the DTS in DOD and before Congress.
 But it soon became apparent that, in reality, the nation's newest unified command was created half-baked.
 The IP allowed the Services to retain their single-manager charters for their respective transportation modes.
 Even more restrictive, the document limited USTRANSCOM's authorities primarily to wartime.

 As a result, during peacetime, USTRANSCOM's component commands continued to operate day-to-day much as they did in the past.
 They controlled their industrial funds and maintained responsibility for service-unique missions, service-oriented procurement and maintenance scheduling, and DOD charters during peacetime single-manager transportation operations.
-They also continued to have operational control of forces.
-It took a wartime test by fire, the Invasion of Kuwait and the subsequent Gulf War, to bring to maturity a fully operational, peacetime and wartime, USTRANSCOM.
+The components continued to have operational control of forces.
+It took a wartime test by fire – the Invasion of Kuwait (1990) and the subsequent Gulf War (1991) – to bring to maturity a fully operational, peacetime and wartime, USTRANSCOM.

 The strategic deployment for Desert Shield/Desert Storm ranks among the largest in history.
-USTRANSCOM, in concert with its components, moved to the United States Central Command area of responsibility nearly 504,000 passengers, 3.7 million measurement tons (4.2 million m³) of dry cargo, and 6100000 ST of petroleum products in approximately seven months.
+The USTRANSCOM, in concert with its components, moved to the U.S. Central Command's area of responsibility: nearly 504,000 passengers, 3.7 million measurement tons (4.2 million m³) of dry cargo, and 6100000 ST of petroleum products; all over the course of approximately seven months.
 This equated roughly to the deployment and sustainment of two Army corps, two Marine Corps expeditionary forces, and 28 Air Force tactical fighter squadrons.

 The DOD learned much from the deployment to the Persian Gulf, and foremost among those lessons was that USTRANSCOM and its component commands needed to operate in peacetime as they would in wartime.
 Consequently, on 14 February 1992, the Secretary of Defense gave USTRANSCOM a new charter.
 Stating the command's mission to be "to provide air, land and sea transportation for the Department of Defense, both in time of peace and time of war," the charter greatly expanded the authorities of the USTRANSCOM commander.
 Under it, the Service Secretaries assigned the components to the USTRANSCOM commander in peace and war.
 In addition, the military departments assigned to him, under his combatant command, all transportation assets except those that were service-unique or theater-assigned.
 The charter also made the USTRANSCOM commander DOD's single-manager for transportation, other than service-unique and theater-assigned assets.